pdfruth/dallas-docker-meetup-Aug2018/lab04/README.md

 ## Deploying a Container to Kubernetes

 **In this section**, we'll *run* our first container on Kubernetes.
 We'll work with a "Docker Container image" that already has content in it.
-One of the things that makes containers easy and helpful is you can obtain images with software that's been pre-packaged and ready to run.
+One of the things that makes containers easy and helpful is you can obtain images with software that's been pre-packaged and ready to *run*.
 That simplifies the usual effort to install and configure software.